mapbox/protozero/doc/tutorial.md

 ```

 Of course you can add as many elements as you want.
 If you add no elements
-at all, this code will still work, protozero detects this special case and
+at all, this code will still work, Protozero detects this special case and
 pretends you never even initialized this field.

 The nested scope is important in this case, because the destructor of the